diffkemp/diffkemp/README.md

       different, result of the standard `diff` command is shown.

 ## Components
-* LLVM source builder: finding and building kernel source files into LLVM IR.
+* Kernel source builder: finding and building kernel source files into LLVM IR.
   * Sources with function definitions are found using CScope.
   * C sources are built into LLVM IR by checking the commands that are run by KBuild for building that file and by replacing GCC by Clang in the command.